 Canon RF 15-35mm F2.8 L IS USM Lens

-Expect a standard-thickness circular polarizer filter to increase wide-aperture peripheral shading slightly.
-A slim model such as the Breakthrough Photography X4 is recommended.
+A standard-thickness circular polarizer filter significantly increases peripheral shading at the widest angles, even at f/16.
+A slim model such as the Breakthrough Photography X4 is strongly recommended.

 The Canon LP1116 Lens Case is optional.

-While it costs less than half as much as the RF 15-35mm F2.8 L IS lens, I expect the RF 16-28mm F2.8 IS STM Lens to perform at a level far above that price difference.
-It's certain to be a great value.
+While it costs less than half as much as the RF 15-35mm F2.8 L IS lens, the RF 16-28mm F2.8 IS STM Lens performs at a level far above that price difference.
+It's a great value.

-As an "RF" lens, the Canon RF 28-70mm F2.8 IS STM Lens is compatible with all Canon EOS R-series cameras, including full-frame and APS-C models.
+As an "RF" lens, the Canon RF 16-28mm F2.8 IS STM Lens is compatible with all Canon EOS R-series cameras, including full-frame and APS-C models.
 Canon USA provides a 1-year limited warranty.

 The perfect lens does not exist.
 However, the best lens for your needs does.
 Determining that answer requires a look at the alternatives.

 Let's start with the Canon RF 15-30mm F4.5-6.3 IS STM Lens.
 This lens has a longer focal length range but a significantly narrower aperture.
-The MTF charts indicate that the 16-28mm lens will provide noticeably better image quality.
+Here is that image quality comparison.
+As foretold by the MTF charts, the 16-28mm lens provides noticeably better image quality.
+The 16-28 has considerably less peripheral shading, less color blur, and less lateral CA, and it creates far nicer sunstars.

 The Canon RF 15-35mm F2.8 L IS USM Lens shares the f/2.8 max aperture with an extended focal length range.
-The 16-28 promises to rival the 15-35's image quality, but it will have considerably stronger geometric distortion.
+The image quality comparison shows the two lenses performing similarly, with the 16-28 perhaps having a slight advantage.
+The 16-28 has far less peripheral shading, including at f/11, modestly less flare effects, and considerably stronger geometric distortion.

-The Canon RF 16-28mm F2.8 IS STM Lens vs. Canon RF 15-35mm F2.8 L IS USM Lens comparison shows the 16-28 weighing just nover half as much and measuring considerably less.
+The Canon RF 16-28mm F2.8 IS STM vs. RF 15-35mm F2.8 L IS USM Lens comparison shows the 16-28 weighing just over half as much and measuring considerably less.
 The 16-28 has smaller filter threads, 67mm vs. 82mm, and a higher maximum magnification, 0.26x vs. 0.21x.
-The 15-35 has Nano USM AF vs. STM and L-series designation, with superior build quality, including better weather sealing.
+The 15-35 has Nano USM AF vs. STM, a dedicated control ring, and L-series designation, with superior build quality, including better weather sealing.
 The 16-28 costs less than half as much.

 Use the site's tools to create additional comparisons.

-The Canon RF 16-28mm F2.8 IS STM Lens provides a wide f/2.8 aperture, expected excellent AF and IS performance, and promised step-above image quality throughout a solid general-purpose focal length range.
+The Canon RF 16-28mm F2.8 IS STM Lens provides a wide f/2.8 aperture, excellent AF and IS performance, and excellent image quality throughout a solid general-purpose focal length range.
 These features in a lightweight, compact, and affordable package make this lens a great alternative to both entry-level models and high-end L-series lenses.

 The Canon RF 16-28mm F2.8 IS STM will be another super popular lens.